THEVAPERSGUIDE

 What is Vaping?

-Vaping is the act of inhaling and exhaling aerosol (commonly called vapor) produced by an electronic device.
-Unlike traditional cigarettes that burn tobacco, vaping devices heat e-liquid to create vapor without combustion.
+Vaping means inhaling and exhaling aerosol (vapor) produced by an electronic device.
+Traditional cigarettes burn tobacco.
+Vaping devices heat e-liquid to create vapor without combustion.

-This fundamental difference—heating rather than burning—is why many consider vaping a potentially less harmful alternative to smoking.
-However, vaping is not risk-free, and non-smokers should not start vaping.
+That heating vs. burning distinction is why many consider vaping a potentially less harmful alternative to smoking.
+But vaping isn't risk-free, and non-smokers shouldn't start.

 Types of Vaping Devices

-Understanding the main device categories helps you choose the right starting point.
+Knowing the main device categories helps you pick the right starting point.

 Vape Pens

-Simple, cylindrical devices that resemble large pens.
-Vape pens are:
+Simple, cylindrical devices that look like large pens.
+They're:

 • Affordable - Usually $20-40